3sky/blog-src/content/posts/how-to-gp-2.md

     ./deploy.sh
     ```

-#### Summary
+### Summary - Bash

-After that small intervention, I cat reload my developer service after every update without any problems or manual work.
-The important fact is that the bash script works and is stable.
-Not everything is as pleasant as not repeating boring work.
+After that small intervention,
+I cat reload my developer service after every
+update without any problems or manual work.
+The important fact is
+that the bash script works and is stable.
+Not everything is as
+pleasant as not repeating boring work.
 Now it's time for go-live.

 ## GitHub Pages

-[GitHub Pages][2] is a static site hosting service that takes HTML, CSS, and JavaScript files straight from a repository on GitHub, optionally runs the files through a build process and publishes a website.
+[GitHub Pages][2] is a static site
+hosting service that takes HTML, CSS, and JavaScript
+files straight from a repository on GitHub, optionally runs
+the files through a build process and publishes a website.
 You can see examples of GitHub Pages sites in the GitHub Pages examples collection.

-### Why?
+### Why GitHub Pages

-We already talk about that, it's free and till writing this series I didn't hear any complaints.
-Also, I have a simple [documentation][3].
+We already talk about that, it's free
+and till writing this series I didn't hear
+any complaints.
+Also,
+I have a simple [documentation][3].
 So why not?

-#### Let's code
+### Let's code - GitHub Pages

-1. Create a GitHub repo with schema `github.com/username/username.github.io` and clone it
+1. Create a GitHub

     ```bash
     git clone https://github.com/username/username.github.io